-- 1 Shut down your computer and connect an external monitor to the computer. - 2 Turn on the computer and the monitor and adjust the monitor brightness and contrast controls.
+- 1. Shut down your computer and connect an external monitor to the computer. - 2.
+Turn on the computer and the monitor and adjust the monitor brightness and contrast controls.

 If the external monitor works, the computer display or video controller may be defective.
-Contact Dell (see "Contacting Dell" on page 128).
+Contact Dell Customer Support.

-System Setup Program
+12 System Setup Program